This vegan provolone is my go-to for adding a creamy, flavorful touch to just about everything.

 One of our favorite weekend night adventures is having a family pizza and movie night.
 For the homemade pizzas, we make our sauce and layer on this cheesy provolone spread, loading them up with our toppings of choice (pineapple being my favorite) — next-level amazing!

 Some other ways to use this cheesy spread?
-Italian pasta bakes, veggie Reubens, baked potatoes, sandwiches and well, I could go on and on...
-Just know, that this provolone brings a creamy delicious tang to almost any dish.
+Italian pasta bakes, veggie Reubens, baked potatoes, a baguette vegan sandwich, and well, I could go on and on.

 Jump to: